-2023 2022
+2024 2023

 % %

 Growth rate 1.5 1.5

-Discount rate 7.1 - 8.3 7.1 - 8.3
+Discount rate 7.1 - 8.5 7.1 - 8.3

 The growth rate used does not exceed the long-term average growth rate for the business in which the cash-generating unit operates.
-The discount rate used is pre-tax and reflects specific risks relating to the segment.
+The discount rate used is pre-tax and reflects specific risks relating to this cash-generating unit.

 The recoverable amount of the cash-generating unit based on the value-in-use calculations is higher than its carrying amount.
-Accordingly, no impairment loss on goodwill or intangible assets with indefinite useful lives has been recognised in profit or loss.
+Accordingly, no impairment loss on goodwill and intangible assets with indefinite useful lives has been recognised in profit or loss.